raspberrypilearning/push-button-stop-motion/worksheet.md

     ```

 1. Save and run your script.
 1. Press the button and try to take a selfie.
+Be sure to keep the camera still!
+Ideally, mounted in position.
+1. Again, feel free to check the image in the file manager.
+Run the program again to take another!

 ## Step 6: Stop motion animation

-1. First create a new folder to store your stills.
-In the terminal, enter `mkdir animation`.
+1. Create a new folder to store your stills.
+In the terminal window, enter `mkdir animation`.
 1. Modify your code to add a loop to keep taking pictures every time the button is pressed:

     ```python